Branched covering representation of non-orientable $4$-manifolds: Fillability properties of branched coverings of S3

 Notice that this operation preserves the orientability of the labeled surfaces involved in the construction, although it changes its topology, since $\chi(F') = \chi(F) - 2 k$, as well as the topology of the interior of the covering 4-manifold. \end{proof}

 We recall the following result from \cite[Theorems 9 and 11]{HL}.

-\begin{theorem}[Hilden--Little] There are exactly three cobordism classes of $3$-fold simple coverings $p: Y \rightarrow S^3$ branched over oriented links, and hence $\Gamma^{\textup{or}}_3$ is cyclic of order three.
-A generator is given by the irregular $3$-fold simple covering $S^3 \rightarrow S^3$ branched over a (left or right-handed) trefoil knot, see Figure \ref{trefoil}. \end{theorem}
+\begin{theorem}[Hilden--Little] There are exactly three cobordism classes of $3$-fold simple coverings $p\colon Y \rightarrow S^3$ branched over oriented links, and hence $\Gamma^{\textup{or}}_3$ is cyclic of order three.
+A generator is given by the irregular $3$-fold simple covering $S^3 \rightarrow S^3$ branched over an oriented (left or right-handed) trefoil knot, see Figure \ref{trefoil}. \end{theorem}

 The next lemma is a direct consequence of Theorem \ref{thm:cob}.